marema31/kamino/docs/datasource.md

 file          | File *         | File path for the datasource.
-Path are relative to recipe folder. gzip          | File           | If true the source is gziped | false host          | Database       | Database server (default: localhost) password      | Database       | Password of database user port          | Database       | Database server TCP port | 3306 (mysql) / 5432 (postgres) shema         | Database       | Name of the database schema
+Path are relative to recipe folder. gzip          | File           | If true the source is gziped | false host          | Database       | Database server (default: localhost) options       | Database       | Options to the connection string (e.g. sslmode=disable for postgres, tls=skip-verify for mysql) password      | Database       | Password of database user port          | Database       | Database server TCP port | 3306 (mysql) / 5432 (postgres) shema         | Database       | Name of the database schema